bagustris/nlp-python/reference.md

 : Figure showing a process of parsing (nodes and arcs)

 Corpus
-: A body of text, usually containing a large number of sen- tences.
+: A collection of (text) sentences, usually containing a large number of sentences.

 Chunking
 : how to combine word into phrase/sentences